Romerico234/TU-Campus-Inquiry-Project/README.md

 The Towson University Campus Inquiry Form facilitates communication between students and counselors by allowing students to submit inquiries and requests directly through the application.
 Counselors can then respond to these inquiries.

 ## Planned Features:
-- I am currently in the process of implementing a chatbox feature.
+- Implement a chatbox feature.
+- Implement OAuth and better login feature

 ## Setup Instructions:
 To run the server locally, follow these steps: